What Is the Civilian Committee?

 Yes.

-The Civilian Committee supporting 2353 (Ystrad Mynach) Squadron operates as an Excepted Charity under UK charity law.
+The Civilian Committee supporting 2353 (Ystrad Mynach) Squadron operates as an Unregistered Charity under UK charity law, and is indirectly monitored by the Charity Commission.

 This means: